-Option Description Admin Password Allows you to set, change, or delete the administrator (admin) password.
-NOTE: You must set the admin password before you set the system or hard drive password.
-Deleting the admin password automatically deletes the system password and the hard drive password.
-NOTE: Successful password changes take effect immediately.
-Default setting: Not set System Password Allows you to set, change, or delete the system password.
-1 NOTE: Successful password changes take effect immediately.
+Option Description Admin Password Allows you to set, change, or delete the administrator (admin) password. () NOTE: You must set the admin password before you set the system or hard drive password.
+Deleting the admin password automatically deletes the system password and the hard drive password. () NOTE: Successful password changes take effect immediately.

 Default setting: Not set

+System Password Allows you to set, change, or delete the system password.

-Option Description Internal HDD-0 Password Allows you to set, change, or delete the administrator password.
-NOTE: Successful password changes take effect immediately.
-Default setting: Not set Strong Password Allows you to enforce the option to always set strong passwords.
-Default Setting: Enable Strong Password is not selected. () NOTE: If Strong Password is enabled, the Admin and System passwords must contain at least one uppercase character, one lowercase character and be at least eight characters long.
-Password Allows you to specify the minimum and max password lengths of the Administrator and System passwords.
-Configuration min-4-by default, if you want to change you can increase the number. max-32-you can decrease the number.
-Password Bypass Allows you to enable or disable the permission to bypass the System and the Internal HDD password, when they are set.
-The options are: Disabled -enabled by default Reboot bypass Password Change Allows you to enable the disable permission to the System and Hard Drive passwords when the admin password is set.
-Default setting: Allow Non-Admin Password Changes is selected.
-Non-Admin Setup Changes Allows you to determine whether changes to the setup options are allowed when an Administrator Password is set.
-If disabled, the setup options are locked by the admin password.
-Option "allow wireless switch changes" is not selected by default.
-UEFI Capsule Firmware Updates Allows you to enable or disable.
-This option controls whether this system allows BIOS updated via UEFI capsule update packages.
-The options are: Enable UEFI Capsule Firmware-enabled by default TPM 2.0 Security Allows you to enable the Trusted Platform Module (TPM) during POST.
+ault setting: Not set ws you to set, change, or delete the administrator password.
+NOTE: Successful password changes take effect immediately. ault setting: Not set ws you to enforce the option to always set strong passwords. ault Setting: Enable Strong Password is not selected.
+NOTE: If Strong Password is enabled, the Admin and System passwords must contain at least one uppercase character, one lowercase character and be at least eight characters long. ws you to specify the minimum and max password lengths of the Administrator and System passwords.
+NOTE: Successful password changes take effect immediately. ault setting: Not set ws you to enforce the option to always set strong passwords. ault Setting: Enable Strong Password is not selected.
+NOTE: If Strong Password is enabled, the Admin and System passwords must contain at least one uppercase character, one lowercase character and be at least eight characters long. ault Setting: Enable Strong Password is not selected.
+NOTE: If Strong Password is enabled, the Admin and System passwords must contain at least one uppercase character, one lowercase character and be at least eight characters long. ws you to specify the minimum and max password lengths of the Administrator and System passwords. min-4-by default, if you want to change you can increase the number. max-32-you can decrease the number. ws you to enable or disable the permission to bypass the System and the Internal HDD password, when they set.
+The options are: Disabled -enabled by default Reboot bypass ws you to enable the disable permission to the System and Hard Drive passwords when the admin password is ault setting: Allow Non-Admin Password Changes is selected. ws you to determine whether changes to the setup options are allowed when an Administrator Password is set. sabled, the setup options are locked by the admin password. ion "allow wireless switch changes" is not selected by default. ws you to enable or disable.
+This option controls whether this system allows BIOS updated via UEFI capsule late packages.
+The options are: Enable UEFI Capsule Firmware-enabled by default ws you to enable the Trusted Platform Module (TPM) during POST.
 The options are: TPM On-enabled by default Clear PPI Bypass for Enable Commands-enabled by default PPI Bypass for Disabled Commands Attestation enable-enabled by default Key storage enable-enabled by default SHA-256-enabled by default Disabled Enabled-enabled by default INOTE: To upgrade or downgrade TPM 2.0, download the TPM wrapper tool-software.
-Computrace Allows you to activate or disable the optional Computrace software The options are: Deactivate

-Option Description Disable Activate-enabled by default NOTE: The Activate and Disable options will permanently activate or disable the feature and no further changes will be allowed.
+Option Description Computrace Allows you to activate or disable the optional Computrace software The options are: Deactivate Disable Activate-enabled by default (i) NOTE: The Activate and Disable options will permanently activate or disable the feature and no further changes will be allowed.
 CPU XD Support Allows you to enable the Execute Disable mode of the processor.
-Enable CPU XD Support-enabled by default Admin Setup Allows you to prevent users from entering Setup when an Administrator password is set.
-Lockout Default Setting: This option is enabled Master password lockout This option is not enabled by default Secure Boot screen options Option Description
+Enable CPU XD Support-enabled by default Admin Setup Lockout Allows you to prevent users from entering Setup when an Administrator password is set.
+Default Setting: This option is enabled Master password lockout This option is not enabled by default

+Secure Boot screen options